mozee-motorsports/mp6_2022/vault/objectives.md

 - [ ] Full setup for rust
 - [ ] Research board
 - [ ] KiCad hat for board
+- [ ] anatomy of an embedded rust program

 ## In Progress